JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **8030 days**.
+Here is a random fact about me - I have been on this planet for **8031 days**.

-And here is a just a random fact -  **In the United States, about 33% of land is covered by forests**.
+And here is a just a random fact -  **There are more than 2,000 different varieties of cheese in the world**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)